Raising a child can cause additional strain on your relationship!

 With the arrival of a child, the kid becomes anti-social and down.
 They may also become unruly, rowdy, or begin to cause a fuss.

 What Are the Risks of Child Jealousy?

-On the surface, the jealousy emotions do not appear to be all that bad.
-The older sibling feels envious of, the younger sibling bothering them.
+On the surface, the jealous emotions do not appear to be all that bad.
+The older sibling feels envious of the younger sibling bothering them.

-It’s reasonable to hope that they’ll become friends and look out for one other as they mature.
+It’s reasonable to hope they’ll become friends and look out for one another as they mature.

 When a child’s anxieties are not addressed and dealt with, they develop into a harsh and cynical adult confused about empathy and compassion.

-Jealousy damages not only the child but also their relationships with their parents and family.
+Jealousy damages the child and their relationships with their parents and family.